DOC문서PROJECT.docx

 "Greentech" applications on Earth (e.g., microalgae for biofuels and higher value co-

 products).
-The successful applicant will have the opportunity to participate in a number
+The successful applicant will have the opportunity to participate in a number of

-our lab.
+lab.
 We use a variety of experimental techniques in our research including:

 photophysiological and biogeochemical measurements as well as molecular ecological